ruggeri/tech-notes/programming-languages/scala-notes.md

       can still be used here.
     * It also means that if your function has a less specific input type, it can still be used here.
+* Odersky points out that covariance means you can't have a method which takes in a type of that object.
+    * Which rules out setter methods.
+    * Reason is that then your `Class[SubClass]` can be cast to a `Class[SuperClass]`, and then you can run `method(superClassInstance)`, even though it wasn't expected.
+    * The way to do this for non-modifying "extensions" (like push on a list) is to make the push itself generic in the argument, returning a new list of that type.
+    * Here you would use a lower bound.
 * Type bounds: you can write `def quack[T <: Duck](ducks: Seq[T]) =
   ...`.
 I believe you can also write `>:`.
+    * If you can do this, why mark anything covariant at all?
+Why not just have the user always write in the appropriate type bounds?
+    * The reason is that it makes the user do more work to use your class.
+    * If you take responsibility for marking your class' variance properly, then the user doesn't need to deal with this anymore.
 * Looks like you can destructure a list like: `List(x, y, z, rest @ _*)`
 * View bounds: allows you to use a type if there exists a conversion.
 This is useful when you don't literally need something